 2. Right to Reason: Why was no action taken against the private hospital despite a formal communication from the CMO Bhadohi?

-3. Action Taken Report: What specific steps, if any, have been taken to penalize the hospital or the doctor since the investigation in 2024?
+3. Action Taken Report: What specific steps, if any, have been taken to penalise the hospital or the doctor since the investigation in 2024?

 The Impact of Bureaucratic Corruption